nhanb/curl/README.md

 > [!WARNING]
 >
 > Curl depends on https://github.com/allyourcodebase/openssl which currently doesn't work on macOS.
-Consider using a different openssl implementation.
+Consider using a different ssl implementation.

 ### Standalone library (libcurl) and command-line tool (curl)